onap/integration/docs/docs_vFW_CNF_CDS.rst

 ~~~~~~~~~~~
 This use case is a combination of `vFW CDS Dublin`_ and `vFW EDGEX K8S`_ use cases.
 The aim is to continue improving Kubernetes based Network Functions (a.k.a CNF) support in ONAP.
 Use case continues where `vFW EDGEX K8S`_ left and brings CDS support into picture like `vFW CDS Dublin`_ did for the old vFW Use case.
 Predecessor use case is also documented here `vFW EDGEX K8S In ONAP Wiki`_.

-In a higher level this use case brings only one improvement yet important one i.e. the ability to instantiate more than single CNF instance of same type (with same Helm package).
+In a higher level this use case brings only two improvements yet important ones i.e. the ability to instantiate more than single CNF instance of the same type (with same Helm package) and ability to embed into singular CSAR package more then one helm package what brings more service design options.

-Following improvements were made:
+Following improvements were made in the Use Case or related ONAP components:

-- Changed vFW Kubernetes Helm charts to support overrides (previously mostly hardcode values)
+- Changed vFW Kubernetes Helm charts to support overrides (previously mostly hardcoded values)
 - Combined all models (Heat, Helm, CBA) in to same git repo and a creating single CSAR package `vFW_CNF_CDS Model`_
-- Compared to `vFW EDGEX K8S`_ use case **MACRO** workflow in SO is used instead of VNF workflow. (this is general requirement to utilize CDS as part of flow)
+- Compared to `vFW EDGEX K8S`_ use case **MACRO** workflow in SO is used instead of VNF a'la carte workflow. (this is general requirement to utilize CDS as part of instantiation flow)
+- SDC accepts CSAR with many helm packages what allows to keep the decomposition of service instance similar to `vFW CDS Dublin`
-- CDS is used to resolve instantion time parameters (Helm override)
+- CDS is used to resolve instantiation time parameters (Helm override)
   - Ip addresses with IPAM
   - Unique names for resources with ONAP naming service
 - Multicloud/k8s plugin changed to support identifiers of vf-module concept
+- **multicloud/k8s profile** is not mandatory for instantiation of CNF
 - CDS is used to create **multicloud/k8s profile** as part of instantiation flow (previously manual step)

 Use case does not contain Closed Loop part of the vFW demo.

 The vFW CNF Use Case
 ~~~~~~~~~~~~~~~~~~~~
-The vFW CNF CDS use case shows how to instantiate multiple CNF instances similar way as VNFs bringing CNFs closer to first class citizens in ONAP.
+The vFW CNF CDS use case shows how to instantiate multiple CNF instances in similar way as VNFs bringing CNFs closer to first class citizens in ONAP.

-One of the biggest practical change compared to old demos (any onap demo) is that whole network function content (user provided content) is collected to one place and more importantly into git repository (`vFW_CNF_CDS Model`_) that provides version control (that is pretty important thing).
-That is very basic thing but unfortunately this is a common problem when running any ONAP demo and trying to find all content from many different git repos and even some files only in ONAP wiki.
+One of the biggest practical change compared to the old demos (any ONAP demo) is that whole network function content (user provided content) is collected to one place and more importantly into git repository (`vFW_CNF_CDS Model`_) that provides version control (that is pretty important thing).
+That is very basic thing but unfortunately this is a common problem when running any ONAP demo and trying to find all content from many different git repositories and even some files only in ONAP wiki.

 Demo git directory has also `Data Dictionary`_ file (CDS model time resource) included.

 Another founding idea from the start was to provide complete content in single CSAR available directly from that git repository.
 Not any revolutionary idea as that's the official package format ONAP supports and all content supposed to be in that same package for single service regardless of the models and closed loops and configurations etc.

-Following table describes all source models to which this demo is based on.
+Following table describes all the source models to which this demo is based on.

 ===============  =================       ===========
 Model            Git reference           Description
 ---------------  -----------------       -----------
-Heat             `vFW_NextGen`_          Heat templates used in original vFW demo but splitted into multiple vf-modules Helm             `vFW_Helm Model`_       Helm templates used in `vFW EDGEX K8S`_ demo CDS model        `vFW CBA Model`_        CDS CBA model used in `vFW CDS Dublin`_ demo
+Heat             `vFW_NextGen`_          Heat templates used in original vFW demo but split into multiple vf-modules Helm             `vFW_Helm Model`_       Helm templates used in `vFW EDGEX K8S`_ demo CDS model        `vFW CBA Model`_        CDS CBA model used in `vFW CDS Dublin`_ demo
 ===============  =================       ===========

-All changes to related ONAP components during this use case can be found from this `Jira Epic`_ ticket.
+All changes to related ONAP components and Use Case can be found from this `Jira Epic`_ ticket.

 Modeling CSAR/Helm
 ..................

 The starting point for this demo was Helm package containing one Kubernetes application, see `vFW_Helm Model`_.
-In this demo we decided to follow SDC/SO vf-module concept same way as original vFW demo was splitted into multiple vf-modules instead of one (`vFW_NextGen`_).
-Same way we splitted Helm version of vFW into multiple Helm packages each matching one vf-module.
+In this demo we decided to follow SDC/SO vf-module concept the same same way as original vFW demo was split into multiple vf-modules instead of one (`vFW_NextGen`_).
+The same way we split Helm version of vFW into multiple Helm packages each matching one dedicated vf-module.

 Produced CSAR package has following MANIFEST file (csar/MANIFEST.json) having all Helm packages modeled as dummy Heat resources matching to vf-module concept (that is originated from Heat), so basically each Helm application is visible to ONAP as own vf-module.
 Actual Helm package is delivered as CLOUD_TECHNOLOGY_SPECIFIC_ARTIFACTS package through SDC and SO.
+Dummy heat templates are matched to helm packages by the same prefix of the file name.

 CDS model (CBA package) is delivered as SDC supported own type CONTROLLER_BLUEPRINT_ARCHIVE.